JohannesBuchner/speech-recognition-commands-evaluation/README.rst

 A variety of backgrounds are added.
 This allows testing a wide variety of utterances on a small vocabulary.

-The words are: *zero one two three four five six seven eight nine go on off yes no up down left right go stop dog happy house marvel sheila tree wow*
+The words are: *zero one two three four five six seven eight nine on off yes no up down left right go stop dog happy house marvel sheila tree wow*

 To get audio examples, download the dataset (wav files in the augmented_dataset/ folder).